Tips For Driving Safely Around Cyclists

 The key message for drivers as advised by the RSA when driving is to anticipate cyclists at junctions, check mirrors and blind spots before exiting a parked vehicle, and allow plenty of space when overtaking a cyclist or groups of cyclists.
 If drivers can become more mindful of cyclists we can make Irish roads a lot safer for all road users especially cyclists.

 Are you looking for car insurance?
-Get a quote above. and we’ll search 14 insurers to get you the best quote.
+Get a Quick Quote above and we’ll search 14 insurers to get you the best quote.